Tom Roberts: Leader of the Heidelberg School movement

 Another meeting of importance was with Charles Conder, who Roberts befriended during a visit to Sydney in 1888.
 They painted en plein air together, creating companion views of Coogee Beach, and discussed impressionist techniques, which Conder had also picked up from expatriate artist G. P. Nerli.
 In October 1888, Conder followed Roberts to Melbourne, at first staying at his studio at Grosvenor Chambers.

 During the summer of 1888–89, Roberts and Conder joined Streeton at his Heidelberg artists' camp, and began organising an exhibition of "impressions" they painted upon wooden cigar box lids, supplied by Abrahams, manager of the cigar business Sniders & Abrahams.
 In doing so, the artists sought to capture the fleeting effects of nature in a spontaneous manner, and were intent on officially establishing themselves as "impressionists" and thus the vanguard of Australian art.
-The exhibition, named the 9 by 5 Impression Exhibition (in reference to the 9 x 5 inch dimensions of the lids), was held in August and September of 1889, at Buxton's Rooms.
+The exhibition, named the 9 by 5 Impression Exhibition (in reference to the 9 x 5 inch dimensions of the lids), was held in August and September 1889, at Buxton's Rooms.
 Roberts was the main exhibitor with 63 "impressions", followed by Conder and Streeton.
 McCubbin and Charles Douglas Richardson also accepted invitations to join the exhibition.
 It proved to be a succès de scandale, attracting scorn from a number of art critics, who dismissed impressionism as a fad.
 Today it is considered a landmark event in Australian art history, and the first independent exhibition of the Heidelberg School movement, named after the location of the aforementioned artists' camp.
 Due to his age, tenacity and influence, Roberts was considered the movement's de facto leader.
 Upon moving to Europe in 1890, Conder wrote to Roberts, saying, "If there is any distinct school in Melbourne, ... it's entirely due to you."

 When a severe economic depression hit Melbourne in 1890, Roberts and Streeton relocated to Sydney, where they continued to paint en plein air at artists' camps, including Curlew Camp and other camps around Sydney Harbour.
 From Sydney, both artists travelled into the rural districts of New South Wales, where they painted most of their iconic "national" pictures.
 For Roberts, these themes were reinforced by his association with members of Sydney's nationalist Bulletin School of literature, centered around the periodical The Bulletin.